The Hunt For The Mountain Man eBook #24

 The first to be shot were soldiers and lawmen near the platform.
 Then the mountain men picked their next victims at random.
 In less than thirty seconds over thirty men, women and children were dead or lying on the ground wounded.
 Bryant heard the gunfire.
 As painful as it was for him to get off the table and make it to his gun belt, he reached the front door and opened it.

 He would’ve killed at least one of the mountain men had he been able to raise his pistol and aim.
 But one of the mountain men saw him first and shot him.
 He fell to the ground dead.
 Then the mountain men turned their horses around and rode at a gallop for Schofield Pass.
 By now people were running in all directions.
 No one inside the fort had their horses saddled.

 By the time the dead and wounded people were taken away there was room for the soldiers who had saddled their horses to leave the fort.
 The four deputy marshals from town saddled their horses too.
 Doctor Sellen found Bryant dead in the doorway of his office as other men helped the wounded down to his office.
 Two dozen soldiers and four deputy marshals headed up Schofield pass to catch up to the mountain men.

 The Hunt For The Mountain Man is my newest 2016 action-packed western frontier eBook.
+This eBook was uploaded onto Amazon on March 11, 2016.
 I’ve made this comment section so I can share with visitors to my website what readers feel about this particular eBook.
 To share your comments too, just go back up to the top of the page and click on the Contact Me tab.